Particular/docs.particular.net/nservicebus/security/encryption.md

 If the `KeyIdentifier` attribute is set then this key will be used to decrypt message with a matching key ID but it will also be used to try decrypting messages without a key ID.

-#### Key format (v5+)
+#### Key format (Versions 5 and above)

 The key format can be specified in either *Base64* or *ASCII* format.

-With ASCII its not possible to use the full 8bit range of a byte as its a 7bit encoding and even then some characters need to be escaped which is not done resulting in even less characters.
+With ASCII its not possible to use the full 8 bit range of a byte as its a 7 bit encoding and even then some characters need to be escaped which is not done resulting in even less characters.
 Meaning per byte only about 100 values are used.
-When useing 16 byte / 128 bit keys this means only about 100^16 combinations are possible versus 256^16.
+When using 16 byte / 128 bit keys this means only about 100^16 combinations are possible versus 256^16.

-NOTE: Use Base64 whenever possible, ASCII 7bit keys are meant for backwards compatibility.
+NOTE: Use Base64 whenever possible, ASCII 7 bit keys are meant for backwards compatibility.

 ### Defining the encryption key